KONDENSATOR/bucket/README.md

 ### Warning

-This library is still under heavy development and should not be used in production as is.
+This library is under heavy development and should not be used in production as is.
+I'll let you know when things change.

 ### Features